vernisaz/simcom/README.md

 -

 ## Web server
-Since the project uses websocket, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it.
+Since the project uses the websocket, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it.
+Hopefully more vendors will adopt the functionality soon and a list of supporting servers will be extended after.

 ## Status
 The work is in progress.